 But what if you have a very good trading plan or strategy but you do not have enough cash to trade?

 Should you leave the opportunity to pass on?
 Or you would trade with that little available cash and be satisfied with meagre profit?

 Keep on reading further and find out how you can make that little cash work for you ; How you can keep your savings account swelling trade after trade.

 We are talking about margin trading.
 You may have heard about it earlier.
 You may be knowing about buying on margin or short selling of stocks.
 You may know that it is a risky game.

 But do you know how you can use margin trading wisely in your favour?
 How buying stocks on margin can be more rewarding than cash buying?.

-We will find out here what is Margin Trading?
-What does buying a stock on Margin Mean to you?
+We will find out here what is margin trading?
+What does buying a stock on margin mean?